modern-online/latent_intimacies/cat/readme.md

 Cats stores things it sees in a text file.
 Every time you turn it on, it will describe everything it has seen so far.
 Images are not stored.

+## A little disclaimer:
+This is a somewhat detailed tutorial as it is aimed at our principal audience, artists and designers fiddling with tech.
+It is an intermediate level project that requires some fundemantal understanding of computers as well as having dealt with creative coding in the past.
+For those who know their way around, the essentials are:

+(1) Setting up a RPI with the required components
+(2) Installing the right OS
+(3) Pairing a bluetooth speaker/headphones
+(4) Installing python modules (with some somewhat more problematic than others, i.e. torch) (5) Downloading required models and captions (notably [Smallcap](https://github.com/RitaRamo/smallcap) related stuff) (6) Automating

 ## Hardware

 Our device runs on a [Raspberry Pi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), coupled with a compatible [battery pack](https://www.pisugar.com/), compatible camera like [this one](https://www.adafruit.com/product/3508) (there are many camera options online just make sure you get one with the right ribbon cable as the one for Pi Zero is smaller that the regular Raspberry Pi).
 Finally, we used a 5eur. bluetooth speaker but we tested Bluetooth headphones as well and got them working with a bit of a grind.
 If you play your cards right, the device can be built for 50-60eur.
 For putting things together, each of these items have their respective tutorials and documentation.
 You might need a soldering iron to solder the header pins onto the Raspberry Pi, in order for the battery to work.